 Distributors that are market participants must submit the information to the IESO online noting the amount of the claim for each category.
 The settlement form available within Online IESO is used to submit all information required from the distributor, embedded distributor or participating retailer to balance the market.
 Settlement data must be submitted to the IESO monthly, as soon as possible after the last trading day of the month and no later than the 4th business day after the last trading day of the month indicates a charge type 142, with the category noted in the Comments field.
 If any changes are required to the amounts submitted during the preliminary submission period, final adjustments can be submitted during the 11th to 14th business day after the last trading day of the month.
 The adjustments will be reflected on the final settlement statement for the last trading day of the month.
 Furthermore, post final adjustments can be submitted as a post final adjustment will be settled on the preliminary settlement for the last trading day of the month.
-Furthermore, post final adjustments can be submitted as a post final adjustment will be settled on the preliminary settlement statement for the last trading day of the month.
-Furthermore, post final adjustments can be submitted through Online IESO for any previous settlement period.
-Any amount submitted as a post final adjustment will be settled on the preliminary settlement statement for the last trading day of the current settlement month.
+Furthermore, for the last trading day of the current settlement month.

-7 Summer and winter periods are as defined by the OEB and can be found on their website (Electricity rates | Ontario Energy Board (oeb.ca))
+&lt;sup>7 Summer and winter periods are as defined by the OEB and can be found on their website (Electricity rates | Ontario Energy Board (oeb.ca))